gerryyang/mac-utils/tools/VPS/jekyll/my-jekyll-project/_posts/2021-10-31-compilers-system.markdown

 ## [JSON Compilation Database Format Specification](https://clang.llvm.org/docs/JSONCompilationDatabase.html) (编译数据库)

+> The [JSON compilation database](http://clang.llvm.org/docs/JSONCompilationDatabase.html) is used in the clang project to provide information on how a single compilation unit is processed.
+With this, it is easy to re-run the compilation with alternate programs.

 Tools based on the **C++ Abstract Syntax Tree** need full information how to parse **a translation unit**.
 Usually this information is **implicitly** available in the **build system**, but running tools as part of the build system is not necessarily the best solution:

 * Build systems are inherently change driven, so running multiple tools over the same code base without changing the code does not fit into the architecture of many build systems.